uci-cbcl/PyLOH/README.md

 * [Pysam](https://code.google.com/p/pysam/)(>=0.7).
 To install Pysam, you also need to install [Cython](http://cython.org/) first.

+**Optional**
 * [matplotlib](http://matplotlib.org/)(>=1.2.0) is required to plot BAF heat map.

-Altough not required by PyLOH, [samtools](http://samtools.sourceforge.net/) can be useful for creating bam, bam index and fasta index files which are required by the pysam module of PyLOH.
+Although not mandatory, Linux system is recommended.
+Also, [samtools](http://samtools.sourceforge.net/) is not required by PyLOH, but can be useful for creating bam, bam index and fasta index  files which are required by the pysam module of PyLOH.

 Install from source
 -------------------